Hakertm/CPSC298/Proj_TicTacToe/README.md

 N/A

 ## References
-My C++ professor, Clarisse Bonang, as some of the code was provided by her(not directly).
+My C++ professor, Clarisse Bonang, as lots of the code was provided by her indirectly, as well as general assistance with the assignment.

 ## Questions
 If you have any questions about the repo, open an issue or contact me directly